 Non-MBA applications (MS, MA, LLM, undergrad, etc.)

-It is a fair assumption to say that the majority of our clients are seeking MBAs, but we have extensive experience serving candidates pursuing Master’s degrees in other areas as well.
-Much of what works in the MBA application process applies to non-MBA applicants as well, but we also customize our services to fit the field of study, from Accounting, Finance and Law to Journalism, HR Management and Psychology.
+The majority of our clients are seeking MBAs, but we have extensive experience serving candidates pursuing Master’s degrees in other areas as well (LL.M., MPA, etc.) Much of what works in the MBA application process applies to non-MBA applicants as well, but we also customize our services to fit the field of study, from Accounting, Finance and Law to Journalism, HR Management and Psychology.

 Admitted to Cambridge Judge Business School, Oxford Said Business School